sdh21/dstore/docs/benchmark.md

 - 3 Paxos servers running on 3 Vultr cloud servers

-- Each server has 4 vCore, 16GB memory, nvme SSD
+- Each server has 4 vCore, 16 GB memory, nvme SSD

 - Servers are in the same region, with about 0.4ms latency

 - Clients are running on one additional Vultr server in the same region

+- TLS enabled

 ### Part 1.
 Paxos